-- Use touch gestures directly on the computer screen.

-- Use touch gestures on the TouchPad.

-- Use an optional mouse or keyboard (purchased separately).

-- Use an on-screen keyboard.

-- Use a pointing stick.
+- Use touch gestures directly on the computer screen (select products only). - Use touch gestures on the TouchPad. - Use an optional mouse or keyboard (purchased separately). - Use an on-screen keyboard. - Use a pointing stick (select products only).

 Using TouchPad and touch screen gestures